Admission Requirements

 - Relevant Research or Experience: none required, but preference given to applicants with demonstrated ability in conducting research

-- Other: As noted above, the Department of Psychology will not require GRE test scores for applications submitted by December 1, 2023 for admission in Fall 2024.
+- Other: As noted above, the Department of Psychology will not require GRE test scores for the Fall 2026 application Cycle.
+If GRE scores are provided, they will be reviewed by Professors Horton, Nusslock, and Rips.